-After our epic road trip from Chicago to Yellowstone, we were itching to plan another fun road trip.
-We thought it was about time to make the drive from Chicago to Florida.
+My family loves a great road trip.
+After scanning the map, we thought it was about time to make the drive from Chicago to Florida.
 Oh, and what a fun road trip it was!
-Our road trip included plenty of fun stops, museums, tons of food (especially BBQ), and of course ice cream.
-Ready about our Chicago to Florida road trip and get inspired to plan your own big trip!
+Our Chicago to Florida drive included plenty of fun stops, museums, tons of food (especially BBQ), and of course ice cream.

 On a sugar high?
 Lucky for you – they have an indoor playground at The Commons with an awesome Luckey Climber.
 If time allows, the kidscommons Children’s Museum, a couple doors down, might be worth a visit to see the famous giant toilet.
 We do hope to visit again and explore more of the art and architecture around the city!